Planning a road trip in Europe? Here are my must know tips for renting a car and driving in Europe, to help you have a smooth journey.

-But renting a car can be pricey.
+But renting a car in Europe can be both pricey and tricky.
 And there are some things you should be aware of about driving in Europe, some pitfalls you should try to avoid.
-I know, I've made some mistakes in my many years of renting cars in Europe.
+I know, I’ve made some mistakes in my many years of renting and driving cars in Europe.

 It’s not intimidating to drive in Europe, so don’t be put off.
 But it is absolutely more challenging than driving in the United States.